White Pine Trees for Sale in Michigan – Local Growers & Prices

 If you’re torn, consider mixing the two.
 Many Michigan properties use white pine trees as a fast-growing backdrop.
 Blue spruce trees sold in Michigan are used as decorative accents.
 This combination provides immediate impact while creating variety.

 Looking for white pine trees for sale in Michigan this year?
 Prices vary depending on size and quality, but we have the latest data.
-Small seedlings (3-4 feet) start at $40, while mature 8-foot specimens can cost $300.
+Small seedlings (3-4 feet) start at $50–$80 (bare root/transplants often $4–$25, potted higher).
 Many nurseries offer discounts of 10-20% for bulk orders.

 Current Prices for Popular Varieties